-The 2004 Incentive Plan will become effective as of December 1, 2004, subject to approval by the stockholders.
+The 2004 Incentive Plan became effective as of December 1, 2004.
 No grants of incentive stock options may be made under the 2004 Incentive Plan after December 1, 2014.
 All awards made under the 2004 Incentive Plan that remain outstanding subsequent to that date shall continue to be governed by the terms of the 2004 Incentive Plan.